Maria Adams, Credit Cards Moderator

 Chase Freedom’s extended warranty adds 1 year to U.S. manufacturer’s warranties of 3 years or less on items purchased with this card.
 It provides coverage up to $10,000 per claim and $50,000 per account.

 The Chase Freedom extended warranty benefit is valuable.
 But there are a few restrictions on when and how you can use it.
 For starters, the warranty must be written by a U.S.-based company.
 Coverage does apply to items you purchase abroad that have a U.S. warranty.
 Gifts purchased with the card are also covered.
-Items that are not covered include, but are not limited to, motorized vehicles, used items, computer software, and items purchases for resale.
+Items that are not covered include, but are not limited to, motorized vehicles, used items, computer software, and items purchased for resale.

 Chase Freedom’s extended warranty coverage is secondary to any other extended warranty you might have on an item.
-So you must make a claim with the primary source first.
+So, you must make a claim with the primary source first.
 Then, let Chase know how much you received.
 You may be eligible for additional compensation.
 If you don’t have any other extended warranty on the item, you can go to Chase immediately.